 Brites de Almeida (1350)

-Our Padeira de Aljubarrota was a legendary figure, considered a heroine in the Battle of Aljubarrota, against the Castilian forces.
+Our Baker of Aljubarrota was a legendary figure, considered a heroine in the Battle of Aljubarrota against the Castilian forces.

-According to the story, Brites was known for killing seven Castilians who were hiding in a bread oven, using only her baker’s shovel.
+According to history, Brites became known for killing seven Castilians who were hiding in a bread oven, using only her baker’s shovel.

-If this isn’t being one of the fightingest Portuguese women ever, we don’t know what is.
+If this isn’t one of the most combative Portuguese women ever, we don’t know what is.

 Amália Rodrigues (1920 – 1999)

-She became the Queen of Fado and is regarded as one of Fado’s ambassadors throughout the world.
+She became the Queen of Fado and is considered one of the ambassadors of fado throughout the world.

-Amália’s legacy is still widely regarded and adored by everyone today, such was her talent.
+Amália’s legacy is still widely admired and loved by all, such was her talent.

-Nowadays, you can hear her on the streets of Lisbon, especially during Santos Populares, and pay homage at the National Pantheon, where she is buried.
+Nowadays, we can hear her singing in the streets of Lisbon, especially during the Santos Populares festival , and pay tribute to her at the National Pantheon, where she is buried.

 Beatriz Costa (1907 – 1996)

-Actress and icon of popular culture, she became famous with the movie “A Canção de Lisboa”, in which she acted alongside Vasco Santana and António Silva.
+An actress and icon of popular culture, she became famous with the film “A Canção de Lisboa” (The Song of Lisbon), where she starred alongside Vasco Santana and António Silva.

-She starred in other cult Portuguese films, such as “Aldeia da Roupa Branca”, which was her last.
+She starred in other Portuguese cult films, such as “Aldeia da Roupa Branca,” which was her last film.

-From 1960 onwards, he began to travel the world, meeting important personalities such as Salvador Dali, Greta Garbo and Edith Piaf.
+From 1960 onwards, she began to travel the world and meet important personalities such as Salvador Dali, Greta Garbo, and Edith Piaf.

-After his travels, he also dedicated himself to writing about his fabulous life while living at the Tivoli Hotel in Lisbon.
+After her travels, she also devoted herself to writing about her fabulous life while living at the Tivoli Hotel in Lisbon.

 Sophia de Mello Breyner Andresen (1919 – 2004)

-In addition to her lyrics, she wrote many beautiful and important short stories for children, such as “The Girl from the Sea”, “The Knight of Denmark” and “The Oriana Fairy”.
+In addition to her poetry, she wrote many beautiful and important stories for young people, such as “A Menina do Mar” (The Girl from the Sea), “O Cavaleiro da Dinamarca” (The Knight of Denmark), and “A Fada Oriana” (The Fairy Oriana).

-He has been in the National Pantheon since 2014, and his poems are still out there for everyone to read.
+She has been in the National Pantheon since 2014, and her poems continue to be read by everyone.

 Rosa Mota (1958)

-She is a former Portuguese athlete, known mainly for being an Olympic, European and world champion in the marathon.
+She is a former Portuguese athlete, best known for being an Olympic, European, and world champion in the marathon.

-She represented the country at the Olympic Games and was considered the best marathon runner ever!
+She represented her country at the Olympic Games and was considered the best marathon runner ever!

-The Portuguese people affectionately refer to Rosa as “our Rosinha”, considering her to be one of the most important athletes of the 20th century.
+The Portuguese people affectionately refer to Rosa as “our Rosinha,” considering her one of the most important athletes of the 20th century.

 Eunice Muñoz (1928-2022)

-Coming from a family of actors, Eunice Muñoz was one of the best Portuguese actresses of all time.
+Coming from a family of actors, Eunice Muñoz was one of the best Portuguese actresses ever.

-She acted in theater, cinema and television, and her biography is vast and (almost) endless, full of talent on all sides.
+She acted in theater, cinema, and television; her biography is vast and (almost) endless, full of talent in every direction.

-She was a much-loved personality in the country, respected and praised by everyone.
+She was a much-loved personality in the country, respected and praised by all.

 Elvira Fortunato (1963)

-The youngest woman on our list is a brilliant scientist and world expert in electronic paper engineering.
+The youngest woman on our list is a brilliant scientist and world-renowned expert in paper electronics engineering.

-In 2010, she received the title of Grand Officer of the Order of Prince Henry the Navigator.
+In 2010, she was awarded the title of Grand Officer of the Order of Prince Henry.